aws/aws-durable-execution-sdk-python/docs/core/child-contexts.md

     )

     # Additional operations here won't cause process_order to replay
-    context.step(lambda _: send_confirmation(result), name="notify")
+    context.step(send_confirmation(result))

     return result
 ```

 **Why use a child context here?**

-Without a child context, if your function replays after the notification step, all three order processing steps would replay.
-With a child context, once `process_order` completes, its result is saved just like a step - everything inside won't replay even if the function continues or restarts.
-This makes replays faster.
+Child contexts let you group related operations into a logical unit.
+Once `process_order` completes, its result is saved just like a step - everything inside won't replay even if the function continues or restarts.
+This provides organizational benefits and a small optimization by avoiding unnecessary replays.

-**Additional benefits:**
+**Key benefits:**

-- **Performance**: In functions with many steps, wrapping completed logic in a child context prevents unnecessary replays, making execution faster
+- **Organization**: Group related operations together for better code structure and readability
-- **Reusability**: You can call `process_order` multiple times in the same function, and each execution is tracked independently
+- **Reusability**: Call `process_order` multiple times in the same function, and each execution is tracked independently
-- **Organization**: Child contexts act like checkpointed functions - once done, they're done
+- **Isolation**: Child contexts act like checkpointed functions - once done, they're done

 [↑ Back to top](#table-of-contents)